top of page

 Community Honors Fallen Marine at Annual Memorial Ruck/Walk

 On Saturday morning, the Sgt.
 Anthony Patrick Muhlstadt Foundation held its yearly Defender Ruck/Walk—a heartfelt event bringing together friends, family, and supporters to remember Marine Sgt.
-Anthony "Tony" Muhlstadt.
+Anthony "Aman" Muhlstadt.
 The fundraiser featured a 2.2-mile ruck march and a 5.5K walk/run, symbolizing strength and solidarity in the fight against veteran suicide.

 Katherine Bogran Urquilla Named 2025 Sgt.
 Anthony P. Muhlstadt JROTC Leadership Award Recipient